 Which is why Eraserhead stands at the top of the irradiated hill, or at the bottom of the nightmare chasm, sucking up all the deranged energy and the exiled nematodes and hooligans of cinematic malcontent.
 Lynch’s lengthy correspondence with the devil has permeated new realms over time, certainly the American dream suburbia of insinuation and suggestion that has more or less structured all of his masterpieces.
 But the blaring, flaring hell of Eraserhead hasn’t been matched for full-on fiery cinematic holocaust in the director’s canon, excepting maybe Inland Empire thirty years on.
 There’s something slimy about Mulholland or Blue Velvet both, but Eraserhead just envelops you in its own acid-spewing maw.
 If you can imagine, even Mulholland Drive is tame and timid in comparison, much more of a play-ball tentative friend to cinema that might just stab the medium in the back as it draws blood from it.
 Eraserhead has no use for such clandestine mischief; this is a full-on, full-frontal cinematic parasite with no interest in the mutualistic symbiosis of most films that befriend conventional cinema form – putting on safe cinematic airs – to secretly, subtly warp it.

 Eraserhead, an avant-garde collage always unraveling and unfettering outward into entropy, avoids reconcilable explanations or “outs”, ways we can flatten the terror by explaining it, muting it, rendering it explicable.
 The mood piece focuses on, but isn’t really “about”, Henry (Jack Nance), and it escapes from easy “one-to-one” readings where every image corresponds to a meaning; rather than meaning as its girder, Eraserhead prefers mood and milieu (superior “m” words both).
-The obvious temptation, to thaw the film’s simmering mischievousness out by “understanding” it through the lens of psychology – that all of this is a visualization of Henry’s fracture psyche – just isn’t enough for Eraserhead.
+The obvious temptation, to thaw the film’s simmering mischievousness out by “understanding” it through the lens of psychology – that all of this is a visualization of Henry’s fractured psyche – just isn’t enough for Eraserhead.

 In the beginning, superimposed space rock envelops Nance’s head without really controlling it, and something that looks like a brain stem seems to leave his body like it is ready to investigate the cosmos or abscond with Jack’s inner soul before it evaporates into an incorporeal, cloudy threat he can’t possibly grasp.
-But before we can say “space” – turning the film into a sort of disreputable Star Wars from the same year – we’re subsumed into French poetic realism where the flickers of insanity only invade and violate the minimalist doldrums of enervated modernity, palpably visualized in the barren, crestfallen set design.
+But before we can say “space” – turning the film into a sort of disreputable Star Wars from the same year – we’re subsumed into French poetic realism where the instances of insanity only invade and violate the minimalist doldrums of modernity, palpably visualized in the barren, crestfallen set design.
 The film’s influences are disparate and almost irreconcilable, avoiding the temptation to accept the limit of any one style, and the constant fluxion of the influences keep us from pining the film down to any on theme or meaning.
-The film shifts before our eyes and beyond our control, slipping away – violently – from our need to make it mean something specific; rather than letting us flatten it, stomp all over it with symbols, the film prefers a cacophony of varying suggestions and intimations that battle for screen time and envision a film humble enough to deny that it is gifted with a specific answer for its crime of confusing the audience.
+The film shifts before our eyes and beyond our control, slipping away – violently – from our need to make it mean something specific; rather than letting us flatten it, stomp all over it with symbols, the film prefers a cacophony of varying suggestions and hints that battle for screen time and envision a film humble enough to deny that it is gifted with a specific answer for its crime of confusing the audience.
 The net effect is a film, and audience, grasping for straws that bend and break within brittle fingers.

 For instance, the usual point of ingress for the film is the intimate question of fatherhood (suggested most notably in the hellfire treatment of an amorphous nightmare of a baby), but some of the film’s more lasting implications are more anthropological and less individualist.
-Released in 1977 amidst the hell-on-earth of urban dissolution and the mismanagement and implosion of the auto industry, the motor-city limbo of Eraserhead’s distinctly fell mise-en-scene – corroding mechanical slate-grey materiality by the barrel – is bracingly frightful.
+Released in 1977 amidst the hell-on-earth of urban dissolution and the mismanagement and implosion of the auto industry, the motor-city limbo of Eraserhead’s distinctly fell mise-en-scene – eroding mechanical slate-grey materiality by the barrel – is bracingly frightful.
 Whether or not Eraserhead “means” or “intends” a commentary on industrial modernity’s failure to suture together the running-in-every-direction dysplasia of humanity, the film undeniably inscribes, even embodies, the feeling of exiled and crumbling sanity of an America without an idea how their erected industrial monoliths – the totems to human volition and Enlightenment conceptions of “work” – had failed them so.

 More impossible to reconcile, and thus more telling of the film’s genius, is the way its oblong, surrealist-injected narrative structure elides those very principles of character growth and human agency that were themselves the building blocks of Enlightenment thought, Enlightenment industrialism, and Enlightenment cinema.
 Rather than simply depicting corroded factory tableaux, Eraserhead delegitimizes the ideological brick and mortar – the individual-centric progress narratives – that catalyzed and were buttressed by the ideology’s tactile manifestations, the industrial centers, to begin with.
 Rather than watching a man overcome, learn, assert, or better himself, we are trapped with passivity, aimlessness, even sickly human extinction.